 Ask A Lawyer You Used For Another Matter: We get it.
 Not everyone wants their friends, family or colleagues to know their personal family business.
 Even if you ask your friends or family for recommendations, you should also ask a lawyer you have used for another legal issue about who to use for your family law case.
 In Las Vegas, the legal community is small.
 Lawyers often refer clients to other lawyers and lawyers know who has a good reputation and who doesn’t.

 State Bar Association: Another resource is the State Bar of Nevada or the State Bar in your area.
 Most lawyers accept State Bar referrals and for some practice areas are required to have experience in that area before the State Bar will make a referral.

 Internet Research: We recommend that you look at a lawyer’s website to determine if they really do family law as a significant part of their practice.
 Usually, you can tell if the lawyer just dabbles in family law or if they actually take lots of cases based on their results page and their blog posts.
 Most family law attorneys like to brag about their triumphs in family court.
 A results page can be very telling about where the lawyer’s practice really lies.

-Here's a list of questions you should ask any lawyer you are considering hiring for your family law attorney:
+Here’s a list of questions you should ask any child support lawyer you are considering hiring for your family law attorney:

 How long have you been a licensed attorney?